Catered halls with en suite rooms

 - small double-size bed, approximately 4 foot wide (Whitehorn Hall).

-Each bedroom also come with the following pieces of furniture:
+Each bedroom also comes with the following pieces of furniture:

 - desk and chair